poupeaua/otary/docs/index.md

 - **Readability**: designed to be easy to read and understand, making it suitable for beginners and experienced developers alike.

-- **Flexibility**: provides a flexible and extensible architecture, allowing developers to customize and extend its functionality as needed.

 - **Performance**: optimized for speed and efficiency, making it suitable for high-performance applications.
 It is built on top of [NumPy](https://numpy.org) and [OpenCV](https://opencv.org), which are known for their speed and performance.

+- **Unification**: Otary unifies multiple libraries into a single, unified library, making it easier to use without the need to switch between multiple libraries.
+Spend less time learning different APIs and reading multiple documentations.

-- **Interactiveness**: designed to be interactive and user-friendly, making it suitable for interactive applications like Jupyter notebooks and web applications.
+- **Interactiveness**: designed to be interactive and user-friendly, making it suitable for interactive applications like Jupyter notebooks.

+- **Flexibility**: provides a flexible and extensible architecture, allowing developers to customize and extend its functionality as needed.

 ## Example